 For the most part, people would like to find a healthy and loving relationship.
 People who have had complicated relationships in the past might be confused about what a healthy relationship is.
-As they are searching for love, friends and family might say things like, “you have to love yourself first.”
+As they search for love, friends and family might say things like, “you have to love yourself first.”

 Take, for example, the case of Annie.
 Annie grew up in a home where her parents fought constantly.
 Annie’s mother was controlling and would give Annie the cold shoulder when Annie did not do what she said.
 If Annie did not do her hair or dress the correct way, her mother would criticise her and then not speak to her for days.
 When Annie’s mother needed something from Annie, she would be warm and affectionate with her.
 Annie’s father was passive and would allow Annie’s mother to devalue the family because he was co-dependent and afraid to leave the marriage.

 In this way, Annie did not have a healthy role model for what relationships should be.
 Her self-esteem suffered from her mother’s hot and cold behaviour.
 She felt abandoned by her father because he did not protect her.
 When Annie began dating, she would feel insecure and anxious because she thought that no one would like her.
 This belief that she was not good enough lead to some anxious behaviours that pushed people away.
-The pushing away was not because Annie did not love herself; it was because her insecurities and anxieties led to actions that were frightening or were hurtful to the men she was dating.
+The pushing away was not because Annie did not love herself; it was because her insecurities and anxieties led to frightening actions or were hurtful to the men she was dating.
 She would often wonder, “Why am I still single?”
-If we were to clarify what “love yourself first, then someone will love you,” means, it would be that insecurities and anger lead to pushing away behaviours that people are not aware of.
+If we were to clarify what “love yourself first, then someone will love you” means, it would be that insecurities and anger lead to pushing away behaviours that people are not aware of.

 Here are some pointers on recognising and finding secure relationships even when you are feeling insecure: